 In the early 18th century, breeders had begun to cross Arabian stallions with English mares, and the thoroughbred racehorse was duly born.
 The breed was soon all the rage.
 The likes of Marshall and his master George Stubbs (1724-1806) depicted these horses at race meetings, and their pictures are at the core of a genre known as sporting art.
 It’s a genre that captures all manner of rural pastimes, from fox-hunting and fishing to game-shooting and hare-coursing.

-Opinion has shifted again since Waterhouse wrote those words in 1953.
-The National Heritage Centre for Horseracing and Sporting Art, in the town of Newmarket, reopened in 2016 after a £15 million refurbishment and expansion.
+Above all else, the genre concerns itself with the natural world and man’s relationship to it.
+Resultantly, sporting art thrived throughout the 18th and 19th centuries, and even into the 20th century.
+Sporting art is pushing onwards into the 21st century with the National Heritage Centre for Horseracing and Sporting Art, in the town of Newmarket, with its grand reopening in 2016 after a £15 million refurbishment and expansion.
 There has also been a growing interest in sporting pictures among collectors in the Middle East and China.

 John Ferneley Senior (1781-1860)